parma1111/Domino-website-clone/README.md

 Hello, My name is Parma Ram.
 This blog is all about my project.
 I have made this website individual.

-#Technologies used:
-In making this project, I used Html, Css, advanced JavaScript, React, Redux, Context API, Chakra UI and local storage.
+#Technologies used:In making this project, I used Html, Css, advanced JavaScript, React, Redux, Context API, Chakra UI and local storage.

 #Home Page: